Louise Worthington

 About Louise Worthington

 Louise Worthington writes literary gothic thrillers set in the rural landscapes of Shropshire and the Welsh borders.
-Her novels blend domestic noir, psychological suspense, and atmospheric horror, featuring morally complex female protagonists who reclaim power through dangerous means.
+Her novels blend domestic noir, psychological suspense, and atmospheric horror.

 Worthington's distinctive voice combines poetic prose with visceral violence, where ancient yew trees contain bodies, poisonous gardens become instruments of revenge, and Victorian institutions harbour supernatural horrors.
 Her work explores the darkness beneath domesticity, the violence embedded in landscape, and the thin line between victim and perpetrator.